Metron-Project/esak/docs/index.rst

 Caching
 -------

-``marvelous.api`` supports an optional cache attribute, which can store API responses and significanly improve working with the Marvel API.
+``esak.api`` supports an optional cache attribute, which can store API responses and significanly improve working with the Marvel API.
 The cache argument must be an object with these two methods: